dykimHub/Study/README.md

 files: jpa-hibernate(Passport, Review, Student, StudentRepository, StudentRepositoryTest)

 23/12/09
 JPA and Hibernate Relationships in depth - Many to One and Many to Many
 files: jpa-hibernate(Review, Course, Student, CourseRepository, CourseRepositoryTest, StudentRepository, StudentRepositoryTest)

+23/12/10
+JPA and Hibernate Relationships in depth - Inheritance
+files: jpa-inheritance

+Approach to querying data using JPA and Hibernate - Criteria
+files: jpa-hibernate(CriteriaQueryTest)

 Tuning your JPA application with Hibernate - Solve N+1 Queries Issue.
 Caching - First Level Cache and Second Level Cache with EhCache